+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Flooring appears to be of suspended timber overlaid with what I have assumed to be tongue and groove boarding.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+There are floor and wall mounted units within the kitchen.
+Internal doors are formed in timber.
+Chimney breasts and fireplaces It appears all fireplaces have been removed and boarded over.
+Internal decorations Visually inspected.
+Generally painted with wet wall in kitchen and shower room and a PVC ceiling in shower room.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The consumer unit and meter are located within the entrance vestibule.
+The consumer unit and meter are located within a cupboard off of the hallway.
 Visible wiring is of PVC coated cabling and there are electrical sockets throughout.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter is assumed to be located in an external box Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The meter is assumed to be located in an external box.
+Water plumbing bothroom fittings Visual inspection of the associable ninewark water tenks Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Visible pipework is of copper and PVC materials.
-The shower room comprises of an electric shower cubicle, WC and sink.
+The shower room comprises of a mains shower cubicle, wc and sink.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Space heating is provided by a gas fired system of radiators throughout.
-The system is fired by the 'ideal' combi boiler which is located in the kitchen.
+The system is fired by the 'I MINI' boiler which is located within the kitchen.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main sewer.
+Drainage is assumed to be connected to the mains sewer.
 Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances. l Smoke detectors have been installed but not tested.
+No tests whatsoever were carried out to the system or appliances.
+Smoke detectors have been installed.